xuemian168/xuemian168/README.md

 - 👋 Hi, I’m @xuemian168
 - 👀 I’m interested in Photograph
-- 📖 I’m studying for a master’s degree at QUT
+- 📖 I’m studying for a master degree at QUT
-- 🌱 I’m currently learning Python,Java,Cpp
+- 🌱 I’m currently learning Python,Vue,React,Go
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me xuemian888@gmail.com